What to Expect from a Federal Contractor Compliance Audit

 The compliance officer (CO) in charge of your audit will use a Standard Compliance Evaluation Report (SCER) to document the audit.
 The document provides the framework for the audit so that all agencies and contractors are held to the same standards.

 The CO fills out the first section of the SCER in preparation for the audit.
 They will then gather knowledge about your agency or company, including any previous issues with compliance and all of your company’s basic information.
-They’ll also note if you’re working with another agency or contractor during the compliance evaluation.
+They will also note if you are working with another agency or contractor during the compliance evaluation.

-During this time, your agency or company may want to contact another agency that can help with 504/508 compliance to assist with the audit and ensure that everything that the CO needs is ready to go.
+During this time, your agency or company may want to contact another agency that can help with Section 508 compliance to assist with the audit and ensure that everything that the CO needs is ready to go.

 Desk Audit